 A transcutaneous lower lid blepharoplasty is performed with a subciliary incision, also known as a pinch technique, to remove protruding fat and excess skin.

 After the lower eyelid blepharoplasty procedure, the surgeon may recommend applying lubricating drops or ointment and cold compresses to aid in the healing process and minimize side effects such as:

 Results of a Lower Eyelid Blepharoplasty Procedure

 The results of a lower eyelid blepharoplasty procedure are visible as swelling and bruising subside and will continue to improve for up to a year after surgery.
 The lower eyelid blepharoplasty procedure is designed to produce long-lasting results.
 While surgery cannot prevent the eyes from aging, most patients are satisfied with their results and do not seek a repeat procedure.

-Risks and Complications of a Lower Eyelid Blepharoplasty
+What Are The Risks of a Lower Eyelid Blepharoplasty?

 As with any surgical procedure, there are certain risks associated with a lower eyelid blepharoplasty procedure.
 While rare, these risks include the following:

 - Malposition of the eye

 - An inability to fully close the eyes